 - receives repairs that are related to the failure of the OBDII inspection and the cost of the repairs is at least $450

 - does not pass the OBDII inspection during a re-inspection

 After the re-inspection, if the vehicle qualifies, the inspector can print a waiver form.
 Both you and the inspector must sign the waiver.
 The inspection station keeps the waiver and other related documents.
 The inspector then issues the inspection sticker for your vehicle valid for 1 year.

 To qualify for a waiver

-- you must have the inspection report that shows the failure from the initial NYVIP2 inspection station
+- you must have the inspection report that shows the failure from the initial New York State registered inspection station

 - the inspection report for the re-inspection must show that your vehicle failed the OBDII test, but that your vehicle passed the safety inspection, the gas cap check (gas-powered vehicles only), and the visual inspection of the emissions control devices (gas-powered vehicles only)